Tenant Improvement Allowance: A Crash Course Guide

 The total value of the initial tenant allowance (which is subject to negotiation) is typically calculated as a multiple of a dollar amount per rentable square feet times the total rentable square footage of the area the prospective tenant is considering.

-Here are steps for a sample scenario and calculation:
+Here are the steps for a sample scenario and calculation:

 $10.00 per rentable square foot x 5,000 rentable square feet = $50,000.00 total TI Allowance